Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Om Shri Gurubhyo Namah.
 Jai Khyapa Parampara.

 Jai Ma Adya Mahakali.
 Jai Kalabhairava.
-Jai Ma Krishna
+Jai Ma Krishna.

 Spiritual Insight